nf-core/fastquorum/docs/output.md

    2. [MultiQC](#multiqc) - Present QC

 Note: the High Throughput version of the pipeline performs consensus calling and consensus filtering in one step, with the alignment of consensus reads occuring after filtering.
-This significantly speeds up the workflow by eliminating an intermediate file (pre-filtered consensus reads), and reducing the number of consensus reads that need to be aligned (usually a minor speedup)
+This significantly speeds up the workflow by eliminating an intermediate file (pre-filtered consensus reads) and reducing the number of consensus reads that need to be aligned (usually a minor speedup).

 [duplex-seq-link]: https://en.wikipedia.org/wiki/Duplex_sequencing